sarthakpandey30/CodingPrac/README.md

 ---

-## **Question 4: Social Media User System (Feed Simulation)**
+### **Shortened Question: Social Media Feed Simulation**

+**Question:**
-Design a simple system to simulate the social media feed of users.
+Design a system to simulate a simple social media feed with the following functionalities:

-- Each user should have a profile with a unique username.
+1. Users can post messages.
-- Users can follow/unfollow other users.
+2. Users can follow/unfollow other users.
-- Users can post messages.
-- A user’s feed should show their own posts and posts from users they follow, sorted by most recent.
+3. A user's feed displays their own posts and posts from the users they follow, sorted by the most recent.

+**Requirements:**
+- Create a `User` class to manage user attributes and posts.
+- Create a `SocialMediaSystem` class to manage user registration and feed generation.
+- Include test cases to demonstrate user interaction and feed retrieval.

+**Note:** Ensure the solution is well-structured and executable within 30 minutes.

 ---